Geometric Learning of Canonical Parameterizations of $2D$-curves: Illustration of the Methodology

-In practice, for the dataset of Swedisch leaves, we did not encounter any contour followed clockwise.
-The Dunn index defined by equation~\eqref{Dunn} calculated on the training set containing $50$ leaves of each of the $K = 15$ classes is equal to $0.0286$ when all contours are traveled counterclockwise.
-It decreases to $0.0127$ when half of the contours choosen randomly are traveled clockwise, and the other half are traveled counterclockwise.
-To have a visual representation of the distance distribution of the leaves according to the distance function given by~\eqref{d2} with respect to the section $s$ consisting of arc-length parameterized contours, we use \texttt{tsne} algorithm.
-The resulting distribution of leaves in $2$-dimension with random direction of travel, and for contours traveled counterclockwise is given in Figure~\ref{fig_orientation}.
+In practice, for~the dataset of Swedisch leaves, we did not encounter any contour following clockwise.
+The Dunn index defined by Equation~\eqref{Dunn}, calculated on the training set containing $50$~leaves of each of the $K = 15$ classes, is equal to $0.0286$ when all contours have traveled counterclockwise.
+It decreases to $0.0127$ when half of the contours chosen randomly have traveled clockwise, and~the other half are traveled counterclockwise.
+To~have a visual representation of the distance distribution of the leaves according to the distance function given by~\eqref{d2} with respect to the section $s$ consisting of arc-length parameterized contours, we use the \texttt{tsne} algorithm.
+The~resulting distribution of leaves in $2$ dimensions with random direction of travel, as well as~for contours that traveled counterclockwise, is given in Figure~\ref{fig_orientation}.

-\subsubsection{Standardizing the starting point of parameterizations}
+\subsubsection{Standardizing the Starting Point of~Parameterizations}

-Since the contour of a leaves is represented by an ordered set consisting in finitely many sample points along the contour, the starting point of this discretization induces variability that we need to take into account.
-In the continuous case, this amounts to standardizing the position of the starting point of the parameterization of contours.
-This corresponds to the normalization with respect to rotation in parameter space $\mathbb{S}^1$, i.e. with respect to the subgroup of rotations $\operatorname{Rot}(\mathbb{S}^1)\subset \operatorname{Diff}^+(\mathbb{S}^1)$, where $\operatorname{Diff}^+(\mathbb{S}^1)$ is the group of orientation-preserving reparameterizations.
+Since the contour of a leaf is represented by an ordered set consisting of finitely many sample points along the contour, the~starting point of this discretization induces variability that we need to take into account.
+In~the continuous case, this amounts to standardizing the position of the starting point of the parameterization of contours.
+This corresponds to the normalization with respect to rotation in parameter space $\mathbb{S}^1$, i.e.,~with respect to the subgroup of rotations $\operatorname{Rot}(\mathbb{S}^1)\subset \operatorname{Diff}^+(\mathbb{S}^1)$, where $\operatorname{Diff}^+(\mathbb{S}^1)$ is the group of orientation-preserving~reparameterizations.

 For the dataset of leaves at hand, we detect automatically the point of each contour with the largest vertical component (which was unique for all contours) and reorder the sample points in such a way that this particular point becomes the starting point.
-In Figure~\ref{fig_starting_point}, we illustrate the distribution of distances using \texttt{tsne} algorithm before and after normalization of the starting points.
-The starting points are materialized by black dots along the contours.
-The Dunn index increases from $0.0286$ to $0.0328$ after this normalization step.
+In Figure~\ref{fig_starting_point}, we illustrate the distance distribution using the \texttt{tsne} algorithm before and after normalization of the starting points.
+The~starting points are showcased as black dots along the contours.
+The~Dunn index increases from $0.0286$ to $0.0328$ after this normalization~step.

-\subsubsection{Standardizing the scale variability}
+\subsubsection{Standardizing the Scale~Variability}